kgourgou/folio-jekyll/_posts/2024-06-27-Yet-another-set-of-notes-on-self-attention.md

 After this part, when dealing with a transformer block, we have an MLP layer that takes as input each output from the attention layer ($$n$$ of them in total).
 This layer has cost $$O(n^2D)$$.
 Therefore, the total cost is $$\max\{O(nD^2), O(n^2D)\}$$.

- $$D$$ is fixed at the time the transformer is designed, whereas $$n$$ is the length of the input sequence, so you can see which of the two is going to be a challenge during inference with large inputs.
+ $$D$$ is fixed at the time the transformer is designed, whereas $$n$$​ is the length of the input sequence, so you can see which of the two is going to be a challenge during inference with large inputs.

+##### Footnotes

 [^1]: Query / Key / Value is a retrieval reference; [see for example on cross-validated.](https://stats.stackexchange.com/questions/421935/what-exactly-are-keys-queries-and-values-in-attention-mechanisms)